zagorky/second-chapter/README.md

 ### 🧑‍💻 About us:

-We were a team of beginner developers working on our capstone project, with support from experienced mentors who guided us throughout the development process.
+We are a team of beginner developers who worked on our capstone project with support from experienced mentors who guided us throughout the development process.

 ##### 🧚 Our teams: